Frequently Asked Questions

 For further questions, please reach out to the service department of a veterans service organization to see if they are hiring service officers or seeking volunteers.
 Passing this course does not qualify you as an accredited representative of NVLSP.

 You may be experiencing an issue with your web browser.
-We recommend you try a different web browser, zoom in to increase the font size, or reach out to your IT department for assistance.
+We recommend you try a different web browser (Google Chrome is best), zoom in to increase the font size, or reach out to your IT department for assistance.
 NVLSP is limited in assisting with technical matters related to a user’s computer hardware or software.

 The OBTC is a separate training product than NVLSP’s webinars.
 The OBTC involves an online testing component and it is required that all participants have a separate account and log-in.

 No. Each purchase is valid for one person only.
 There are no exceptions to this policy.
 To get a quote for a discounted price for bulk orders of 10 more OBTCs, please send your inquiry to: firstname.lastname@example.org